Kate Moss will testify in Johnny Depp-Amber Heard trial

 In 2012, Moss recalled to Vanity Fair how she cried for "years" after their intense relationship ended.

 “There's nobody that's ever really been able to take care of me.
 Johnny did for a bit.
 I believed what he said," Moss shared.
-"Like if I said, 'What do I do?,' he'd tell me.
+"Like if I said, 'What do I do?' he'd tell me.
 And that's what I missed when I left.
 I really lost that gauge of somebody I could trust.
 Nightmare.
 Years and years of crying.
 Oh, the tears!"

 MORE: Johnny Depp's bodyguard testifies Amber Heard punched, spit on actor in 2015 fight